RitaTea/Tata_Sales_Dashboard/README.md

 # Tata_Sales_Dashboard
-This is a Sales Dashboard showing the Revenue pattern of this company.
+This is a Sales Dashboard showing the Revenue pattern of an organization.

 ![](./TATA_dashboard.JPG)